 - You can make a special bed for cranberries; set an old bathtub or animal watering trough in the ground, line a sunken bed with ceramic tile, then fill it with an acidic potting mix.

 - Dig a hole half again as deep as the root ball and twice as wide; moisten the hole before planting.

-- Plant cranberries so that the soil mark of the nursery pot is level with soil of the new planting hole.
+- Plant cranberries so that the soil mark of the nursery pot is level with the soil of the new planting hole.

-- Backfill the hole with half native soil and half aged compost or commercial organic planting mix.
+- Backfill the hole with half-native soil and half-aged compost or commercial organic planting mix.
 Firm in the soil to be sure no air pockets remain around the roots.